DFIR-HBG/Snapchat_DownloadMemories_iOS/README.md

 # Snap_DecryptMemories
 Script to download and decrypt memories and MEO from Snapchat on IOS.
 Requires the keys for memories to be present in the keychain, as well as the MEO key to get the MEO content.

-The script also requires any way to fix a broken database; personal preference is Sanderssons Sqlite forensics tool https://sqliteforensictoolkit.com/ but other tools that renders the database viewable should also function.
+After decrypting the database, it must be repaired.
+If you have SQLite3 installed on your system it will perform the repair, if not you requires any other way to fix a broken database; personal preference is Sanderssons Sqlite forensics tool https://sqliteforensictoolkit.com/ but other tools that renders the database viewable should also function.